New Chip-Enabled Debit Cards

 - Receive fraud protection from a Zero Liability Policy.

-If you have never had a debit card from the EDD before, and your first benefit payment has been approved, Bank of America will put the card into the mail the next business day.
+If you have never had a debit card from the EDD before, Bank of America will mail you a card after your first benefit payment has been issued by the EDD .
+It can take 7 to 10 business days to receive your card in the mail.

 To activate a new card, use one of the following methods: